Rozdandy/ms2-project/README.md

         [Lighthouse test](assets/testing/lighthouse2.png)

-* [lighthouse Audit](https://developers.google.com/web/tools/lighthouse): Performance, and accessibility test was conducted using the lighthouse tool option on chrome developer tool and generating a report for the selected device, to ensure the suitability and maximum performance for users.
+* [Lighthouse Audit](https://developers.google.com/web/tools/lighthouse): Performance, and accessibility test was conducted using the lighthouse tool option on chrome developer tool and generating a report for the selected device, to ensure the suitability and maximum performance for users.
 The first image was Intially generated for desktop view.

 <img src="assets/testing/lighthousetest1.png">